narchondas/narchondas.github.io/Machine Learning/read.md

 Take e-notes and highlight the most important sections

-Understand the formative activities and try to test my knowledge with examples
+Understand the formative activities and test my knowledge with examples

 Prepare all seminar activities